vuejs/vue-codemod/README.md

 - 🟠 [RFC07: Functional and async components API change](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0007-functional-async-api-change.md)
   - 🔵 a compatibility mode can be provided for functional components for one-at-a-time migration
   - 🟢 Can be detected by the [`vue/no-deprecated-functional-template`](https://eslint.vuejs.org/rules/no-deprecated-functional-template.html) ESLint rule
-  - 🔴 SFCs using `<template functional>` should be converted to normal SFCs (Can be partially implemented as an ESLint rule, may need further transformation)
+  - 🔴 SFCs using `<template functional>` should be converted to normal SFCs
 - 🔴 [RFC08: Render function API change](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0008-render-function-api-change.md)
   - 🟢 Template users won't be affected
   - 🔴 JSX plugin will be rewritten to cover most use cases